SuaMusica/stac/website/docs/widgets/column.md

 # Column

-The Mirai Column allows you to build a Flutter column widget using JSON.
+The Stac Column allows you to build a Flutter column widget using JSON.
 To know more about the column widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/widgets/Column-class.html).

 ## Properties